MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Model-based clustering: It assumes that data is generated by a mixture of probability distributions and attempts to find the best-fit model for the data.

-## 8. List and explain the Pros and Cons of K-Means Clustering:
+## 8. List and explain the Pros and Cons of K-Means Clustering

 ###### Ans8

 **Pros:**

 - Simplicity: K-means is easy to understand and implement.